jenca-adam/awiki/pages/tqc/page.md

 one can use the tools of convex resource theories.
 As a result, the exact cost is computed in some cases and lower and upper bounds are provided for more general noise models.

-         The fact that the standard robustness is related to optimal linear decomposition seems known.
+         This is a nice application of robustness measure in the setting of error mitigation, however, the results are close to submission (155) and could be included in it (the authors of (155) include the present author).
+Therefore my suggestion is to reject.

-I like the idea of its application in the setting of error mitigation, but I am not sure if the results are strong enough or significant given the high treshold of TQC.
-Besides, it is somewhat similar to submission (155) (including the present author).
+         **score: -2**

          [arxiv:2006.12509](https://arxiv.org/abs/2006.12509)